pagkly/Zed/Investopedia4/Mass Production Definition.md

 ## Example of Mass Production

 Henry Ford, founder of the Ford Motor Company, developed the assembly line technique of mass production.
 In 1913, he pioneered the moving assembly line for the production of the Ford Model T automobile.
-The reduced manufacturing time for parts allowed the company to apply the same method to chassis assembly and drastically reduced the time it took to build the Model T automobile.
+The reduced [[Manufacturing|manufacturing]] time for parts allowed the company to apply the same method to chassis assembly and drastically reduced the time it took to build the Model T automobile.

 Ford continued to refine the process, even hiring someone who studied the way people moved most efficiently.
 Between 1908 and 1927, Ford built 15 million Model T cars.
 As a result of Ford's mass production, cars became something that the general public could afford, rather than a luxury item that only a limited number of people had access to.